stared/jekyll-blog-pre-2022/_drafts/teaching-deep-learning.markdown

 Don't be afraid of artificial neural networks - it is easy to start!
 In fact, my biggest regret is delaying learning it, because of the perceived difficulty.
 To start, all you need is really basic programming and very simple mathematics.

+XXX weak spot, change

 I suggest starting image recognition tasks with [Keras](https://keras.io/), a high-level neural network library in Python.
 If you are new to this language, you need to pick its basics - see the [section on Python](http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html#python) in my [introduction to data science](http://p.migdal.pl/2016/03/15/data-science-intro-for-math-phys-background.html).
 If you like to use neural networks with less code than Keras, the only option is to [use pigeons](https://www.youtube.com/watch?v=flzGjnJLyS0).
 Yes, seriously: [Pigeons spot cancer as well as human experts](http://www.sciencemag.org/news/2015/11/pigeons-spot-cancer-well-human-experts)!

 ## Before we start, let's talk... and play

 **Deep learning** is a name for **machine learning** techniques using many-layered artificial **neural networks**.
-Occasionally people use **artificial intelligence**, but unless you want to sound sci-fi, it is reserved for problems that are currently considered "too hard for machines" - a frontier that keeps moving rapidly.
+Occasionally people use the term **artificial intelligence**, but unless you want to sound sci-fi, it is reserved for problems that are currently considered "too hard for machines" - a frontier that keeps moving rapidly.

 This is a field that exploded in the [last few years](https://devblogs.nvidia.com/parallelforall/mocha-jl-deep-learning-julia/), reaching human-level accuracy in visual recognition tasks.
 It's not a surprise that [companies like Google or Facebook are taking lead over the academia](http://www.economist.com/news/business/21695908-silicon-valley-fights-talent-universities-struggle-hold-their).
 Moreover, each few months I am mind-blown by something exceeding my expectations, e.g.: